-“You’re my main hang” proves to be too little, too late for Hannah, the heartbeat of Lena Dunham’s extraordinary “Girls” on HBO (TWX), when she finally hears those words from her moody maybe-boyfriend this season.
+“You’re my main hang” proves to be too little, too late for Hannah, the heartbeat of Lena Dunham’s extraordinary “Girls” on HBO (TWX:US), when she finally hears those words from her moody maybe-boyfriend this season.

 Hannah, like “Girls” itself, has moved on.

 The second season of Dunham’s comic drama, which chronicles four young women negotiating adulthood, love and Brooklyn, arrives with considerable expectations.

 Season One was a critical favorite that made instant celebrities of its young cast, especially Dunham, the show’s creator, chief writer and director, not to mention star.

 Based on the four half-hour episodes available for review, she’s done it again.

 Despite a misstep or two -- a third-episode storyline about a cocaine adventure rings false -- “Girls” builds on its success without skipping a beat.

 Picking up where last season ended, Hannah is tending homebound boyfriend Adam (Adam Driver), his right leg busted after the cab accident in last year’s finale.

 Feeling smothered, she’s also dating Sandy (Donald Glover), a black Republican (and likely retort to early critics who complained of the series’ homogeneity).